nishtha-kalra/invitation/README.md

 ### You are invited to our Dublin office for some food and drinks.

 ## About Project:
-### The project gives a list of cusomters within 100km of our Dublin office for some food and drinks.
+### The project gives a list of customers within 100km of our Dublin office.
 ### Great-circle distance formula is used to calculate distance between customer's location and the Dublin office.

-### Requirements:
+## Requirements:
-## Please install python 3 or higher to run this project.
+### Please install python 3 or higher to run this project.

 ## How to run:
 ### Clone this repository.